apache/inlong-website/blog/apache-inlong-0.11.0.md

 This version closed more than 80 issues, including four significant features and 35 improvements.

 ### Apache InLong(incubating) Introduction
-[Apache InLong](https://inlong.apache.org) is a one-stop data access platform donated by Tencent to the Apache community.
+[Apache InLong](https://inlong.apache.org) is a one-stop integration framework for massive data donated by Tencent to the Apache community.
 It provides automatic,  safe,  reliable,  and high-performance data transmission capabilities to facilitate the construction of streaming-based data analysis,  modeling,  and applications.
 The Apache InLong project was originally called TubeMQ,  focusing on high-performance,  low-cost message queuing services.
-In order to further release the surrounding ecological capabilities of TubeMQ,  we upgraded the project to InLong,  focusing on creating a one-stop data integration solution.
+In order to further release the surrounding ecological capabilities of TubeMQ,  we upgraded the project to InLong,  focusing on creating a one-stop integration framework for massive data.

 Apache InLong uses TDBank internally used by Tencent as the prototype,  and relies on trillion-level data access and processing capabilities to integrate the entire process of data collection,  aggregation,  storage,  and sorting data processing.
 It is simple to use,  flexible to expand,  stable and reliable characteristic.
 <img src="/img/inlong-structure-en.png" align="center" alt="Apache InLong"/>